Barbara Erickson London

-Barbara Erickson London (July 1, 1920 – July 7, 2013) was a Women Air-force Service Pilot (WASP) and a member of the Women's Auxiliary Ferrying Squadron (WAFS).
+Barbara Erickson London (July 1, 1920 – July 7, 2013) was a Women Airforce Service Pilot (WASP) and a member of the Women's Auxiliary Ferrying Squadron (WAFS).
 She was a ferry pilot – picking up and delivering various military aircraft to and from factories and airbases throughout the United States.
-She won the Air Medal, and was the only woman awarded one in World War II.
+She became the only woman to win the Air Medal in World War II.

 Early life

-London was born on July 1, 1920 in Seattle, Washington.
+London was born on July 1, 1920, in Seattle, Washington.
 In 1940 at the University of Washington in Seattle, she enrolled in the Civilian Pilot Training program, while working at Boeing on B-17s.
 She soon became a flying instructor, flying sea planes as well as land planes.
 Approximately one woman was admitted for every ten men to this program.
 Her mother was very supportive of her decision to fly.